daattali/beautiful-jekyll/resources_pages/code_of_conduct.md

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment
+Examples of behaviour that contributes to creating a positive environment include:
-include:

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences